The Pandora project. II: how non-thermal physics drives bursty star formation and temperate mass-loaded outflows in dwarf galaxies: Results

-To review the physical properties of galaxy outflows in the context of the multi-phase ISM, we show in Fig.~\ref{fig:OutflowProps} the distribution of mass within the central galactic region ($r < 0.2\,\rhalo$), separated according to the flow properties.
+To review the physical properties of galaxy outflows in the context of the multi-phase ISM, we show in Fig.~\ref{fig:OutflowProps} the distribution of mass within the central galactic region ($r < 0.2\,\rhalo$) at times of non-negligible star formation.
+Gas mass is separated according to the flow properties.
 The panels show the gas mass fraction distribution as a function of gas density (left column) and gas temperature (right column).
-The gray histograms depict the overall gas mass fraction distribution for each simulation, and additional coloured histograms show the mass fractions of inflowing (blue histograms, $v_\text{gas,radial} < -\vvir \sim - 12.5\,\kmps$ to exclude gas with relatively low velocities), outflowing (orange histograms, $v_\text{gas,radial} > \vvir$), and escaping (red histograms, $v_\text{gas,radial} > v_\text{esc} (r = 0.2\,\rhalo)$).
+The gray histograms depict the overall gas mass fraction distribution for each simulation, and additional coloured histograms show the mass fractions of inflowing (blue histograms, $v_\text{gas,radial} < -\vvir \sim - 12.5\,\kmps$ to exclude gas with relatively low velocities), outflowing (orange histograms, $v_\text{gas,radial} > \vvir$), and escaping (red histograms).
+Escaping gas is selected according to $v_\text{gas,radial} > \vesc (r = 0.2\,\rhalo)$, with escape velocities $\vesc \sim 33 {-}37 \,\kmps$.
 Note that the mass of outflowing gas is a fraction of the total mass, and the mass of escaping gas is a fraction of the mass of outflowing gas.
 From top to bottom, panels correspond to the \HDSfFb, \HDSfFbBoost, \RTiMHDSfFb, and \RTCRiMHDSfFb~simulations at $z \sim 3.5$ (except for \HDSfFbBoost\footnote{Due to lack of significant star formation past $z \sim 5$ in \HDSfFbBoost, at $z = 3.5$ the model does not have any prominent outflows.
 This is primarily due to the absence of any significant SN feedback for a prolonged time \citep{Agertz2009b}.
 Therefore, we opt to present its PDF during the star formation event at $z = 5$, when it features an SFR comparable to the other models at $z = 3.5$. }, shown during its star formation event at $z = 5$), but selected to be representative of the dwarf galaxy across times when its SFR $\neq 0$.
 Additional integrated information about the current state of the galaxy is provided in the top right corner of the temperature panels: the SFR of each galaxy over the past 100~Myr, and the integrated fraction of gas mass in different outflowing phases.